adellej/beans/docs/usage.rst

 Each of the initialisation parameters are described in more detail below:

-- **nwalkers**
-  The number of walkers you want the MCMC algorithm to use.
-Something around 200 should be fine.
-If you are having convergence issues try doubling the number of walkers - check out the `emcee <https://emcee.readthedocs.io>`_ documentation for more information.

-- **nsteps**
-  The desired number of steps the MCMC algorithm will take.
-Every 100 steps the code checks the autocorrelation time for convergence and will terminate the run if things are converged.
-So you can set nsteps to something quite large (maybe 10000), but if things are not converging the code will take a very long time to run.

 - **run_id**
   A string identifier to label each code run you do.
 It can include the location that the chains and analysis are saved.
 E.g.  if I were modelling SAX J1808.4--3658 I would choose something like ``run_id = "1808/test1"``.
 If the package is installed as recommended, you can run the code from within the directory in which you wish to store the output The ``run_id`` will also specify the name of the ``.ini`` file that will be saved as a record of the run parameters, and can be used to restart/redo the run by initialising a new :class:`beansp.Beans` object via the ``config_file`` parameter